meltano/sdk/docs/guides/performance.md

 Starting from version `0.45.0`, the Meltano Singer SDK supports different message writers and readers.

-For example, to update your tap to use a message writer based the [msgspec](https://github.com/jcrist/msgspec/) serialization library:
+For example, to update your tap to use a message writer based on the [msgspec](https://github.com/jcrist/msgspec/) serialization library:

 ```python
 from singer_sdk.contrib.msgspec import MsgSpecWriter